yusram99/python-p3-sql-crud/README.md

 SELECT * FROM cats WHERE name = "Maru";
 ```

-That query should return the following:
+That statement should return the following:

 ```txt
 1|Maru|3|Scottish Fold
 ```

 We can also use comparison operators, like `<` or `>` to select specific data.
 Let's give it a shot.
-Use the following query to select the young cats:
+Use the following statement to select the young cats:

 ```sql
 SELECT * FROM cats WHERE age < 2;